exakat/php-dictionary/dictionary/snake-case.ini.rst

 Snake case, also written ``snake_case`` is a way of writing names without spaces, where:

-+ all the letters are set to lower case
++ All the letters are set to lower case
-+ each word is separated from the other by an underscore
++ Each word is separated from the other by an underscore

 The underscore letters create ``humps`` like a camel's back: this is the origin of the name.